 Another pregnancy pillow to consider is the Snoogle.
 This pillow is C-shaped and offers similar support to u-shaped pregnancy pillows, but with less support below the knee.
 The Snoogle is significantly cheaper than the Nest (about half the price!), so consider that when choosing.
 Both of these pillows can be used in various positions as a nursing or bottle-feeding pillow once the baby comes.

 A pregnancy massage can be a great way to ease sore muscles and help you relax.
 As compared to a regular massage, a prenatal massage may include modified positions, including not lying on your front at all or flat on your back for very long.
 Some massage therapy salons may have special tables that will allow you to lie on your stomach while pregnant, or you can lie on your side.
 You won’t be able to have deep tissue massage on your legs because the risk of blood clots is increased during pregnancy, and if blood clots have formed in your legs, you don’t want to dislodge them.
 Because there is no special certification for pregnancy massage, ask for someone who has experience with prenatal massage when you make your appointment.
 Don’t get a massage while pregnant if you have a high risk pregnancy, as it can worsen some complications of pregnancy.
 If you’re experiencing a normal pregnancy, however, or if your doctor approves it, it’s safe to enjoy a good rub-down to fight off the stress of the day.
 Be sure to communicate with your massage therapist about what feels good and what hurts.
 That’s the best way to ensure an enjoyable experience.

 With these items at your disposal, hopefully you’ll be able to endure your last month of pregnancy well.
+Oh, and don't forget to grab a custom baby onesie for your new little one to come home from the hospital in!
 Good luck, and you got this!